 Step #1 – Identify your target audience

-First things first: you need to know your target audience.
+First, you need to know your target audience.

 Your target audience for speaking engagements is the group of people who need to hear your message.
 These are the people who you are helping, and the people you want to reach.